-- a. federal, state, or municipal sales taxes separately stated and collected from the customers; - amounts the non-concessionaire rental car provider receives, or is entitled to receive, for the sale, disposition, loss, conversion, or abandonment of non-concessionaire rental car provider's used motor vehicles and other equipment, personal property, and trade fixtures; and - c. amounts which the non-concessionaire rental car provider receives, or is entitled to receive, for the repair of damages to its motor vehicles. - 3.
-Gross revenue shall not be reduced by reason of any commission or similar amount paid by the non-concessionaire rental car provider to travel agents or others. - D. Airport customer shall mean anyone who is provided transportation to or from the airport as part of a rental car transaction in a rental car courtesy vehicle of the non-concessionaire rental car provider and who either (1) executes an agreement to rent a motor vehicle from the non-concessionaire rental car provider or had executed an agreement to rent a motor vehicle and had completed the rental transaction with the non-concessionaire rental car provider, or (2) takes delivery of a motor vehicle rented from the non-concessionaire rental car provider or had returned a motor vehicle rented from the non-concessionaire rental car provider. - E. Rental car courtesy vehicle shall be considered a rental car courtesy vehicle of the non-concessionaire rental car provider if it is operated by, or under agreement, with the non-concessionaire rental car provider.
+- federal, state, or municipal sales taxes separately stated and collected from the customers: - amounts the non-concessionaire rental car provider receives, or is entitled to receive, for the sale, disposition, loss, conversion, or abandonment of non-concessionaire rental car provider's used motor vehicles and other equipment, personal property, and trade fixtures: and - amounts which the non-concessionaire rental car provider receives, or is entitled to receive, for the repair of damages to its motor vehicles. - Gross revenue shall not be reduced by reason of any commission or similar amount paid by the non-concessionaire rental car provider to travel agents or others. - D. Airport customer shall mean anyone who is provided transportation to or from the airport as part of a rental car transaction in a rental car courtesy vehicle of the non-concessionaire rental car provider and who either (1) executes an agreement to rent a motor vehicle from the non-concessionaire rental car provider or had executed an agreement to rent a motor vehicle and had completed the rental transaction with the non-concessionaire rental car provider, or (2) takes delivery of a motor vehicle rented from the non-concessionaire rental car provider. - E. Rental car courtesy vehicle shall be considered a rental car courtesy vehicle of the non-concessionaire rental car provider if it is operated by, or under agreement, with the non-concessionaire rental car provider.
 A courtesy vehicle shall be deemed operated under agreement with the non-concessionaire rental car provider if the airport director finds that such courtesy vehicle is operated pursuant to any agreement.